camilo9898/beta/README.md

 # beta
-This is a web development (FullStack) repository.
+This is a beta development (FullStack) repository.